Twitter hashtag campaign backfires by unhappy customers

 McDonald’s launched a Twitter campaign using the hashtag #McDStories – it was hoping that the hashtag would inspire heart-warming stories about Happy Meals.
 Instead, it attracted snarky tweeps – some sample tweets:

-Such behaviour led to the term “bashtag” being coined to describe situations in which a corporate Twitter hashtag is used to criticise the company.
+Such behaviour led to the term “bashtag” being coined to describe situations in which a corporate Twitter hashtag is used to criticize the company.